dwangster448/dani.el/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I'm a 1st-year PhD student in the Tufts University Computer Sciences department working with [Dr. Jaylin Herskovitz](https://jayl.in/) and her TADA Lab⁠.
+I study human-computer interaction (HCI), particularly extended reality (AR/VR/XR), accessibility (a11y), and AI-powered interactive systems to improve how people with disabilities access novel technology.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.